simonberner/ladi-simulator/README.md

 - [Delegation Pattern](https://en.wikipedia.org/wiki/Delegation_pattern): We know the [Delegate and Protocol Pattern](https://www.youtube.com/watch?v=qiOKO8ta1n4) best from UIKit.
 Here we use it as 1to1 communication pattern in order that the GameModel class (as the delegate) can communicate with the GameSimulator class.

 ## How does it work?
-- By pressing the _Start Game Sim_, the GameSimulator "factory" spits out a new GameState every 2 seconds
+- By pressing the _Start Game Simulation_, the GameSimulator "factory" spits out a new GameState every 2 seconds.
+It is restricted to be started only once.
+- By pressing _Start Live Activity_, the Live Activity can be started.
+It is restricted to be started only once.
+- The Live Activity updates while the App is running in the background.
+This is only possible because the background mode 'Audio, AirPlay,...' is enabled.
 - The GameView and the Live Activity updates with every (new) GameState change
 - The GameModel is (the glue) between the GameView and the GameSimulator
 - The GameSimulator stops automatically after 120 ball possessions in total